Eucharist in Lutheranism: Liturgy

 Pastor: The Lord bless you and keep you; the Lord make his face to shine upon you and be gracious to you; the Lord look upon you with favor and give you + peace.

 Music

 Communion is often accompanied by music.
 Most Lutheran hymnals have a section of communion hymns or hymns appropriate for the celebration of the Lord's Supper.
-Some of these hymns, such as I Come, O Savior, to Thy Table, Thy Table I Approach, and Schmücke dich, o liebe Seele (an English language translation of which is Soul, Adorn Yourself with Gladness), follow a Eucharist theme throughout, whilst others such as Wide Open Stand the Gates are sung in preparation or during distribution of the sanctified elements.
+Some of these hymns, such as I Come, O Savior, to Thy Table, Thy Table I Approach, and Schmücke dich, o liebe Seele (an English language translation of which is Soul, Adorn Yourself with Gladness), follow a Eucharistic theme throughout, whilst others such as Wide Open Stand the Gates are sung in preparation or during distribution of the sanctified elements.
 Chorale preludes on their themes are traditionally played during communion (sub communione).